Maybenot: A Framework for Traffic Analysis Defenses: Availability

 \subsubsection{Attacks}

 WF attacks can be grouped based on how they deal with feature engineering: manually or automatically.
-Both manual and automatic feature engineered attacks make use of the sequence of packets in a network trace, their directions, timestamps, and sizes (if applicable, most attacks are tuned for Tor where traffic is packed into constant-size cells of 514 bytes).
+Both types of attacks make use of the sequence of packets in a network trace as well as their directions, timestamps, and sizes (if applicable: most attacks are tuned for Tor, where traffic is packed into constant-size cells of 514 bytes\footnote{\url{https://spec.torproject.org/tor-spec/preliminaries.html?highlight=514\#msg-len}}).

-In gist, the community spent about a decade on discovering the most useful features for WF, culminating in the k-fingerprinting attack by Hayes and Danezis~\cite{kfp} and CUMUL by Panchenko et al.~\cite{cumul}.
+In gist, the community spent about a decade discovering the most valuable features for WF, culminating in the k-fingerprinting attack by Hayes and Danezis~\cite{kfp} and CUMUL by Panchenko et al.~\cite{cumul}.
 They both have on the order of 100--200 features, where the top 10--20 features provide the overwhelming majority of utility.

-Unfortunately, progress in the area of deep learning from 2016 and onwards has made automatic feature engineering practical and superior to manual feature engineering~\cite{abe2016fingerprinting,RimmerPJGJ18,df,tiktok,varcnn,maturesc}.
-An attacker simply trains on the raw network traffic and uses the learned features for classification.
-This is a significant improvement over manual feature engineering, as it does not require any of the domain-specific knowledge, yet it is superior to manual feature engineering in terms of attack effectiveness.
-State of the art attacks include Deep Fingerprinting by Sirinam et al.~\cite{df} and Tik-Tok by Rahman et al.~\cite{tiktok}, which both made notable gains compared to k-fingerprinting and CUMUL on mature WF defenses.
+Unfortunately, progress in the area of deep learning from 2016 and onward has made automatic feature engineering practical and superior to manual feature engineering~\cite{abe2016fingerprinting,RimmerPJGJ18,df,tiktok,varcnn,maturesc,rf}.
+An attacker trains on raw\footnote{Albeit the trace representation used as input differs---such as a sequence of directional timestamps~\cite{tiktok} or per-direction counts of packets within time windows~\cite{rf}---which is a (minimal) form of feature engineering.} network traffic and uses the learned features for classification.
+This is a significant improvement over manual feature engineering, as it does not require any domain-specific knowledge.
+Yet, it is superior to manual feature engineering in terms of attack effectiveness.
+State-of-the-art attacks include Deep Fingerprinting by Sirinam et al.~\cite{df} and Robust Fingerprinting by Shen et al.~\cite{rf}, which both made notable gains compared to k-fingerprinting and CUMUL on mature WF defenses.